 How long has this phrase existed as an idiom?
 Well, from my findings, the figurative meaning of the phrase ‘take it with a grain of salt’ has been around since the 1800s.
 For example, the earliest I could find it in print is from an Australian published newspaper called The Sydney Monitor, 1834:

 “There are orators, I confess, in the colony, who are fond of haranguing at public meetings on this favourite theme, but whose statements must be received with a grain of salt.”

 This expression appears in America as early as the 1850s.
 For example, in Graham’s Magazine, Volume 47, 1855:

 “But our intelligence must be taken with a grain of salt, seeing the dictator is no favorite of any of our writers.”

 Of note, this phrase has an alternate form that uses ‘pinch’ instead of ‘grain.’
-This alternate form is common in cooking, as someone might literally add a ‘pinch’ of salt to whatever dish they’re making.
-However, this other version of the saying is also used in a non-literal way, with the same meaning as the ‘grain’ version.
+Literally speaking, someone might add ‘a pinch of salt’ to the food their cooking.
+However, this other version of the saying is also used in a non-literally, with the same meaning as the ‘grain’ version.
 For instance, in The Brisbane Courier newspaper, 1878: